rickyclegg/surviving-unit-tests/README.md

 - `api`: Paired with Slide 17.
 This is to demonstrate bad practices.
 - `get-by`: Paired with Slide 19.
 This is for writing some unit tests.
 - `tdd`: Paired with Slide 29.
 This is for a test first approach to Pokédex.
+- `pingpong`: Paired with Slide 31.
+This is for Ping-Pong Pairing.

 ### How to run